Neil-Patel-12/Sudoku/README.md

 ## Project Overview
 - This Sudoku project in Python aimed to develop a functional Sudoku game.
 Working in a team of 4, we implement random board generation, state checking, and visuals using PyGame.
 A learning opportunity to practice the programming skills we have learned this semester, by working with external libraries and improve out problem-solving skills.
-- You can watch a demo here: [https://youtu.be/HVQEtrokCx4](https://youtu.be/HVQEtrokCx4)

 ## Project Goals
 **The primary objectives of this project were to:** <br>